Hourlong delay to kickoff forced by cold no issue for Texans - WHIZ News

 “I appreciate the (at)Titans delaying kickoff for one hour as (at)TVAnews commits to immediately ending the rolling blackouts,” Cooper wrote.
 “NES continues to work hard to minimize disruption for residents this holiday weekend.”

+The TVA said in a statement that the power grid was stabilized an hour before the originally scheduled kickoff and the Titans agreed to delay the game “in order to be absolutely sure that the grid had stabilized.”

-Photos of the lights being on all Friday night at Nissan Stadium spread on social media from critics dealing with power outages.
+Photos of the lights being on all Friday night at Nissan Stadium spread on social media while residents dealt with power outages.
 After Saturday’s game ended, fewer than 3,000 customers in the Nashville area still had no power, down from approximately 75,000 when outages spiked Friday.

 The lights stayed on with crews working throughout the night repairing at least 36 water pipes that burst around the stadium.
 High winds as the front moved in Thursday night also blew open some windows.
 A couple of luxury suites remained closed Saturday because of water damage.